PGelss/wave_train/README.md

 ## Full description

-For a detailed description of the WaveTrain software, see our article that appeared in February 2023 at arXiv[^1].
-To appear in J. Chem.
-Phys.
+For a detailed description of the WaveTrain software, see our article that appeared in April 2023 in J. Chem.
+Phys.[^1].

 ## Installation
 After downloading and installing the Python tensor train toolbox [scikit\_tt](https://github.com/PGelss/scikit_tt),